Lecturers: Bogdan Hnat (term 1) and Nicholas d'Ambrumenil (term 2)

 Functions of two or more variables: Contours and cross-sections.
 Partial differentiation, Taylor series, Maxima,Minima and saddle points.
 Introduction to partial differential equations.
 Change of co-ordinates ((x,y)- (r,θ)).
 The gradient vector of functions of 2 and 3 variables.

 Riemann Integral: Standard Integrals, use of change of variables.

 Multiple Integrals: Double integrals and volume under a surface.
-Change of variable and change of order.
+Change of variable and change of order of integration.